This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

-I grew up in the Midwest and if you’re from the Midwest, you know what Rice Krispies are but you hardly ever make them.
+I grew up in the Midwest, and if you’re from the Midwest, you know what Rice Krispies are, but you hardly ever make them.
 Instead, you make scotcharoos, a Rice Krispie bars’ older cousin.

-This Rice Krispies recipe is a marriage with the best of each recipe.
+This Rice Krispies recipe is a marriage of the best of each recipe.
 The main ingredients are like most other Rice Krispies: marshmallows and butter.
 But the addition of peanut butter gives just enough richness and makes them extra special!

 Two Rice Krispie treats being pulled apart by two hands with strings sticking together between the two with the rest of the pan